upperlinecode/intro-to-front-end-teacher-guide/Day 01/Lesson 01 -- HTML/README.md

     <td colspan="4">
 			<ul>
 				<li> Teacher Welcomes Students, directs them to take an index card, have a seat, and start the do now</li>
-				<li> As students settle, teacher tells students that they aren't supposed to be familiar with the code they're looking at, but encourages them to make at least three observations about the boilerplate and at least one inference as to what it might do; look closely, and take a guess</li>
+				<li> As students settle, teacher tells students that they aren't supposed to be familiar with the code they're looking at, but encourages them to make at least three observations (on their index card) about the boilerplate and at least one inference as to what it might do; look closely, and take a guess</li>
 				<li> ~4 mminutes, teacher calls on one to two students to share their responses to take an initial informal assessment of student prior knowledge and transition to the Mini-Lesson</li>
 			</ul>
 		</td>
     <td colspan="4">
 			<ul>
 				<li> Students enter classroom,  take an index card and have a seat</li>
-				<li> Students observe the unfamiliar code and make three observations about what they are seeing and one inference as to what it does. </li>
+				<li> Students observe the unfamiliar code and make three observations about what they are seeing and one inference as to what it does (on index card). </li>
 			</ul>
 		</td>
   </tr>